-Storage piles are generally located toward the center of the facility.
-Figure 1 provides a current layout of the facility.
+Storage piles are located throughout the facility.
+Figure 2 of the PTI provides a current layout of the facility.
 Fugitive emissions occur during material handling at the facility when material is dropped from/to a conveyor system, front-end loader or from truck dumping.
 Water is employed during material handling operations as needed to control visible emissions.
 In addition:

-- All storage piles will be treated with water when noncompliant fugitive dust emissions are observed, such as truck-mounted water cannons.
-Additional chemical dust suppressant solutions will be used if needed. - Weather conditions, such as during dry and windy conditions, may warrant regular water treatment. - Waterfront personnel will monitor weather conditions and will use a wind sock to ensure that onsite material handling activities are limited when average wind speeds exceed 25 mph for more than two consecutive 5-minute periods. - Water treatment will not be required during freezing conditions or when adequate moisture is present. - · Sweeping around the storage piles will be conducted as necessary. - Pile heights will be limited to 50 feet (as measured against the nearby storage tanks) to minimize wind shear effects on the piles.
+- All storage piles will be treated with water to comply with the opacity limits.
+Additional chemical dust suppressant solutions will be used, if needed. - Weather conditions, such as during dry and windy conditions, may warrant regular water treatment. - DRM personnel will monitor weather conditions and will use Ambient Weather WS-2902A Weather Station or similar technology to measure wind speed and direction to ensure that onsite material handling activities are limited when average wind speeds exceed 20 mph for more than two consecutive 5-minute periods. - Water treatment will not be required during freezing conditions or when adequate moisture is present. - Sweeping around the storage piles will be conducted as necessary. - Pile heights will be limited to 50 feet to minimize wind shear effects on the piles.

-Figure 2 presents a typical site map indicating possible locations for storage piles and other site information.
+Figure 2 of the PTI presents a typical site map indicating possible locations for storage piles and other site information.